In the Spotlight

 By mail: VA Pharmacy provides a refill request form with each prescription filled.
 To refill by mail, please complete the request form and mail it to your VA pharmacy at the address listed on paperwork that arrives with your prescription.

-Online: Veterans can use My HealtheVet or the VA Rx Refill mobile application to request prescription refills online.
-Both tools require Veterans have a personal My HealtheVet Advanced or Premium account.
-The VA Rx Refill mobile app requires a DS Logon.
+Online: Veterans can use to request prescription refills online.
+Veterans must have a personal My HealtheVet Advanced or Premium account.
 You can view your prescription history and track the delivery status of your package online.
 Prescriptions that need special handling (such as refrigeration) are mailed from your local medical center and cannot be tracked on My HealtheVet at this time.
 To receive your prescription on time, request your refill at least ten days before you run out.
 VA will not process your refill until seven to ten days before you're scheduled to run out.

 NOTE: Some prescriptions may not be refillable by VA Pharmacy.
 Examples of prescriptions the pharmacy cannot REFILL are:

 Prescriptions from VA providers that you fill or obtain outside the VA;

 Some controlled substances such as certain pain medications, which cannot be refilled; and

 Contact your VA healthcare team if you have any questions/concerns or need more of your medications.

 Please do not wait until you are out or almost out of medicine to order your refills.
 Take your medications as your doctor says.
 Keep your medication list up to date and share it with your healthcare team.

 If you would like to cancel a prescription you no longer use, please contact your healthcare team.
 The phone numbers for VA medical centers is the same as the pharmacy phone number of your prescription label.